Using a Mnemonic Method is by far the fastest and most effective way for kids to memorize the times tables.

 The word “amazing” is probably the best way I can describe how this system works!
 If you haven’t tried mnemonics, you need to, as it is by far the fastest and most effective way to memorize ANYTHING – even multiplication tables.

-Disclosure: This article was written by the co-creator of Times Tales and the author will profit from purchases made.
+Disclosure: This post was written by a member of the Trigger Memory team – founders of Times Tales, Pet Math and the Kids Chore Chart.
 The article is written from the perspective of a Times Tales customer who submitted a testimonial.

 How my Boys FINALLY Conquered their Multiplication Tables